sdmoir/concurrentai-core/README.md

 ## Contributing

 Pull requests are welcome!
-Many details here are still being worked out – see [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
+Many details here are still being worked out – see the [Contributing Guide](CONTRIBUTING.md) to get started.
 Everyone contributing to Concurrent.ai repositories or engaging in discussion is expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License